ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="3608"></a>
 #### Trace Flag: 3608
 Function: Prevents SQL Server from automatically starting and recovering any database except the master database.
-If activities that require tempdb are initiated, then model is recovered and tempdb is created.
+If activities that require TempDB are initiated, then model is recovered and TempDB is created.
 Other databases will be started and recovered when accessed.
 Some features, such as snapshot isolation and read committed snapshot, might not work.
-Use for Move System Databases and Move User Databases.<br />
+Use for [Move System Databases](https://docs.microsoft.com/en-us/sql/relational-databases/databases/move-system-databases?view=sql-server-2017) and [Move User Databases](https://docs.microsoft.com/en-us/sql/relational-databases/databases/move-user-databases?view=sql-server-2017).<br />
 **Note: Do not use during normal operation.**<br />
 Link: [Docs Trace Flags]<br />
 Link: [Importance of Performing DBCC CHECKDB on all SQL Server Databases]<br />